styme3279/styme3279.github.io/_pages/now.md

 - Nonfiction: *An Introduction to Contemporary Metaethics* - Alexander Miller

-- Nonfiction: *The Making of the Atomic Bomb* - Richrd Rhodes
+- Nonfiction: *The Making of the Atomic Bomb* - Richard Rhodes

 If you see me in person and have any questions about any of these books, I'd be happy to talk more about them.